nicotsou/nicotsou.com/content/talks/scaling-ui-libraries/index.md

 In collaboration with Iurii Bura.

-In this talk, we will cover the key strategies for creating and maintaining reusable UI component libraries in an enterprise environment.
-We will review some of the key attributes such as increased development speed, improved consistency, accessibility, and maintenance costs.
+This talk covers key strategies for creating and maintaining reusable UI component libraries in an enterprise environment.
+It highlights important attributes such as increased development speed, improved consistency, accessibility, and reduced maintenance costs.

-We will share real-world examples and case studies of successful component library implementation in large enterprises.
-Diving into best practices, from creating a design system to incorporating version control and documentation.
+We share our examples from real-world applications and case studies that illustrate successful component library implementations in large enterprises, offering insights into best practices—from establishing a design system to incorporating version control and thorough documentation.

-Attendees will leave with a comprehensive understanding of the benefits and process, and be equipped with the tools and knowledge needed to start implementing a component library in their own organization.
+Attendees gain a comprehensive understanding of the benefits and processes involved, along with practical tools and knowledge to implement a component library within their own organizations.

 ## Key Topics Covered